officialianxlee/2023-hw-mini/assignment/exercise01.md

 Before running the exercise01.py program, about how long do you think the program above will take to run?
 Did you have the right answer -- what does the program print out?

+Answer: I predicted that the program would take 3.0 seconds to run considering that I chose to run the loop 3 times with a 1-second sleep interval for each loop iteration.
+My answer was close but not correct.
+My measured time was 3.016 seconds.

 ### Question 02

 What do the "int" and "float" notation mean?

 Will the program run if these notations are removed or incorrect?

+Answer: The "int" and "float" notation declares the variable of either type "int" or "float".
+Depending on where this notation is used, it can be used to cast one variable into a different type as well as make the output of the function of that type.
+Ex: def total_time(N: int, sleep_time: float) -> float We expect to return a float at the end of the function.
+The program will not run if the type is not correct.

 [Reference](https://docs.python.org/3/library/typing.html)

 ### Question 03

 Why is "time.ticks_diff(toc, tic)" used to determine elapsed time instead of "toc - tic"?

+Answer: "time.ticks_diff(toc, tic)" is used to determine elapsed time instead of "toc - tic" because this is a built-in function and already performs the "toc - tic" operation inside it.